drgshub/spinnerr/README.md

 ## Scheduler

-You can schedule container and groups to start and stop based on time and weekdays.
+You can schedule containers and groups to start and stop based on time and weekdays.
 Multiple rules can be created to run in parallel.

 Do note that:
-* Container/group needs to be active in order for the scheduler to work
+* The container/group needs to be active in order for the scheduler to work
 * The timeout of the container/group overides the schedule, so if the idle timeout should stop the container before reaching the scheduled stop, it will
-* In order to prevent this behaviour, you can set the timeout of the conbtainer/group to 0
+* In order to prevent this behaviour, you can set the timeout of the container/group to 0
 * You can edit, disable or delete any of the created schedules

 <img width="1710" height="772" alt="image" src="https://github.com/user-attachments/assets/396e9acf-4413-49af-862b-4ff3bd90c2ca" />